 - Breaking down financial data and budgets: When you do your financial reports, you will use a financial waterfall chart in Power BI, and you may break down distortions of profits and losses from “initial value” to “end value”.

-- Showing changes over some time: Whether it is a month, quarter, or year, waterfall charts display the value of data in consecutive steps over time.
+- Showing changes over time: Whether it is a month, quarter, or year, waterfall charts display the value of data in consecutive steps over time.

 Typical scenarios include: